 Lots of new goodies, as you can see, and they all add new levels of complexity.
 Don’t like the new rules?
 Disable them in the Game Options menu before you start to play.

 Balance of Dynastic Power

 Where do we fall with this?
 Honestly, if you’re a fan of the previous DLC packages, are interested in an expanded set of game rules that are easy to understand but difficult to master, and are well aware of the Paradox DLC policy and are fine with this business model, you likely already have this on your wishlist or pre-ordered.
 Existing fans of Paradox work are not going to be disappointed.
 This is a fairly-priced set of new content that makes strides to be an original feeling set of mechanics, which can be a struggle when you are DLC number 14 on the list.
 While I was a bit nervous at first about the send eunuch or commander interaction, once I realized there were built-in limitations to keep you from just shipping off everyone that displeased you, I relaxed a great deal.
 It was that revelation that ticked my final rating of this fun and exciting new DLC up a point.
 Paradox again charges a reasonable price for what bigger studios would have charged double.

 For the price and the content it is another winner for Paradox – 9/10 would castrate rebellious bastard grandson again.

 Review by Joshua Smith – Old Man Mordaith

 Edited by Jesse Roberts

-This DLC was provided for free, for the purposes of reviewing and streaming.
+This DLC was provided for free, to review and stream.